PeterouZh/Omni-GAN-PyTorch/README.md

 ## Omni-GAN

+This repository contains code for the paper, [Omni-GAN: On the Secrets of cGANs and Beyond](https://arxiv.org/abs/2011.13074).

 Omni-GAN is a classification-based cGAN and enjoys both high generation quality and a low risk of mode collapse.
 Omni-GAN is more flexible than other cGANs and has the ability to discriminate samples with multiple positive labels.
 We believe that Omni-GAN opens the door to a wider range of applications.

 ### Comparision of several cGANs